Overview of the EPEAT Ecolabel

 The EPEAT ecolabel is the leading global Type 1 ecolabel covering products and services from the technology sector.
 It identifies more products from a broader range of manufacturers than any other comparable ecolabel.
 Products currently meeting EPEAT criteria, known as “active” EPEAT-registered products, are listed on this Registry.
 View the criteria for each EPEAT product category here.
 Purchasers can search for products based on product category, manufacturer, where the product is expected to be used or by EPEAT rating (Bronze/Silver/Gold).

 Manufacturers and/or brands interested in getting their products registered under EPEAT must choose a Conformity Assurance Body (CAB).
-CABs are the 3rd party organizations that work with manufacturers to verify that their product meet the EPEAT criteria as claimed.
-The Conformity Assurance Bodies providing 3rd party verification services are experienced testing and certification organizations that must meet ISO/IEC 17020 Conformity assessment – Requirements for the operation of various types of bodies performing inspection or ISO/IEC 17065 Conformity assessment – Requirements for bodies certifying products, processes and services.
+CABs are the third party organizations that work with manufacturers to verify that their product meet the EPEAT criteria as claimed.
+The Conformity Assurance Bodies providing third party verification services are experienced testing and certification organizations that must meet ISO/IEC 17020 Conformity assessment – Requirements for the operation of various types of bodies performing inspection or ISO/IEC 17065 Conformity assessment – Requirements for bodies certifying products, processes and services.
 GEC staff manage the CABs, making sure they maintain their required certifications, are trained on ecolabel criteria, and meet both technical and service performance requirements set by GEC.
+Further details on EPEAT's verification process are available in a short educational video.

 GEC is committed to transparency; therefore, the annual Schedule of Continuous Monitoring Rounds and their results are made publicly available.
-GEC believes that this public disclosure of outcomes (Outcomes Report) is an incentive for Participating Manufacturers to maintain accurate declarations.
-This annual schedule is also made available to both Participating Manufacturers and CABs to facilitate their resource planning for the year.
+GEC believes that this public disclosure of outcomes (Outcomes Report) is an incentive for Participating Manufacturers to ensure ongoing conformance with EPEAT criteria.
+The annual schedule is also made available to both Participating Manufacturers and CABs to facilitate their resource planning for the year.

 EPEAT continuous monitoring plans and outcomes reports